-Before any ground-disturbing work (including vegetation clearing and grading) begins within the California Terrestrial and Wildlife Management Plan Boundary, a DB will conduct mandatory biological resources awareness training for all site superintendents and construction foremen.
-The training will teach the construction crews to identify special status species that could be on site and to support the Renewal Corporation's implementation of the California Terrestrial and Wildlife Management Plan.
+Before any ground-disturbing work (including vegetation clearing and grading) begins within the Oregon Terrestrial and Wildlife Management Plan Boundary, a DB will conduct mandatory biological resources awareness training for all site superintendents and construction foremen.
+The training will teach the construction crews to identify special status species that could be on site and to support the Renewal Corporation's implementation of the Oregon Terrestrial and Wildlife Management Plan.
 The training will include a discussion of:

-- Species identification, including identification of the special status species listed on Table 3-1, foothill yellow-legged frogs, monarch butterflies, California condors, bald eagles, golden eagles, great blue herons, cliff swallows, osprey, and other nesting birds;
+- Species identification,

-- Habitat requirements;
+- Habitat requirements,

-- Protection status;
+- Protection status,

-- Management measures; and
+- Management measures, and

-- Necessary response actions if a crew member identifies any special status species listed on Table 3-1 or any of the non-special status species listed on Table 3-2 within the California Terrestrial and Wildlife Management Plan Boundary during construction activities, and
+- Necessary response actions if a crew member identifies any special status species listed on Table 3-1 or any of the non-special status species listed on Table 3-2 within the Oregon Terrestrial and Wildlife Management Plan Boundary during construction activities, and

 - What to do if an injured species is found.

 Upon completing the training, all employees will sign an acknowledgment form stating that they attended the training and understand the applicable management measures.
 The Renewal Corporation will give similar training to any new personnel and updated training to all personnel if there is a change in the status of a special status species.
 The Renewal Corporation will also issue species identification cards for the species identified in Table 3-1 to site superintendents and construction foremen.
-These cards will have photos and descriptions of species and describe the actions that will be taken if a special status species is identified during construction.
-Translation services (including translated written training materials) will be provided to non-English speaking personnel during training if required under applicable law.
+These cards will have photos and descriptions of the applicable species and will describe the actions that will be taken if the special status species is identified during construction.